 One of the things I like about not using templates is that I’m picking out my own fonts.
 Canva has a lot of fonts available, and it can be rather slow to scroll through them all, so I created a design to keep track of some of my favourites.
 This lets me easily and very quickly browse through my options.
 Below is a selection of some of my font picks.

 Canva has loads of beautiful background images, or you can choose your own colour.
 Canva lets you save three different colours as your “brand colours” so they’re easy to reuse in future posts.
 Pink and peach tones are a common colour scheme that I see bloggers using with their pins, but I’m not sure if there’s any sort of underlying reason for that.

-When I create pin images I’ll usually combine an image from Pixabay (or other photo site) with some text and a background colour.
-Sometimes I’ll do pins that are mostly text.
-I’m not visually artistic at all, so I’m not creating anything fancy.
+When I create pin images I’ll usually combine an image, either from Canva itself or another image site, with some text and a perhaps background colour.
+Sometimes I’ll do pins that are mostly text; I’m not visually artistic at all, so I’m not creating anything fancy.
 I have my own little templates saved in Canva so I’m not having to create brand new pins each time.